 - Sprinkle ground cinnamon over peaches.1 tsp ground cinnamon

-- Add dry cake mix evenly across the top of the peaches.1 (15.25 oz) box yellow cake mix or vanilla
+- Add dry cake mix evenly across the top of the peaches.1 (15.25 oz) box yellow cake mix

-- Sprinkle brown sugar across the top of the cake mix, followed by the chopped pecans.1/3 cup light brown sugar, packed, 1/2 cup chopped pecans
+- Sprinkle brown sugar across the top of the cake mix, followed by the chopped pecans.1/3 cup light brown sugar, 1/2 cup chopped pecans

 - Drizzle the melted butter evenly across the top of the cake.3/4 cup unsalted butter, melted